 - This event has passed.

-The last Thursday of every month is a free dress day.
-Common-sense guidelines apply, such as no torn-out jeans, no shirts with alcohol or inappropriate graphic or logos, etc. Prohibited articles of clothing include but are not limited to:
+Students are invited to dress up as their book character on this day.
+Common-sense guidelines apply such as no torn-out jeans, no clothes with inappropriate graphic or logos, or anything that promotes violence, drugs, alcohol, tobacco, sex, racism or gang affiliation, no costume items, etc. Prohibited articles of clothing include but are not limited to:

 - Tank tops and spaghetti or thin strap tops